False beliefs about mental illness can cause significant problems. Learn what you can do about stigma.By Mayo Clinic Staff

 - Don't isolate yourself.
 If you have a mental illness, you may be reluctant to tell anyone about it.
 Your family, friends, clergy or members of your community can offer you support if they know about your mental illness.
 Reach out to people you trust for the compassion, support and understanding you need.

 - Don't equate yourself with your illness.
 You are not an illness.
 So instead of saying "I'm bipolar," say "I have bipolar disorder."
 Instead of calling yourself "a schizophrenic," say "I have schizophrenia."

 - Join a support group.
-Some local and national groups, such as the National Alliance on Mental Illness (NAMI), offer local programs and Internet resources that help reduce stigma by educating people with mental illness, their families and the general public.
-Some state and federal agencies and programs, such as those that focus on vocational rehabilitation or the Department of Veterans Affairs (VA), offer support for people with mental health conditions.
+Some local and national groups, such as the National Alliance on Mental Illness (NAMI), offer local programs and internet resources that help reduce stigma by educating people who have mental illness, their families and the general public.
+Some state and federal agencies and programs, such as those that focus on vocational rehabilitation and the Department of Veterans Affairs (VA), offer support for people with mental illness.

 - Get help at school.
 If you or your child has a mental illness that affects learning, find out what plans and programs might help.
 Discrimination against students because of a mental illness is against the law, and educators at primary, secondary and college levels are required to accommodate students as best they can.
 Talk to teachers, professors or administrators about the best approach and resources.
 If a teacher doesn't know about a student's disability, it can lead to discrimination, barriers to learning and poor grades.

 - Speak out against stigma.
 Consider expressing your opinions at events, in letters to the editor or on the internet.
 It can help instill courage in others facing similar challenges and educate the public about mental illness.

 Others' judgments almost always stem from a lack of understanding rather than information based on facts.
 Learning to accept your condition and recognize what you need to do to treat it, seeking support, and helping educate others can make a big difference.